Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “Surely the train station has shower facilities?”
 I asked, not unreasonably as three men, and a cloud of flies, entered Aberdeen Central.

-Gordon, tired of our ungodly stink headed east.
-Shortly after, he spotted a Holiday Inn.
+Gordon, tired of our ungodly stench, headed east.
+Shortly after, he spotted the luminous green livery of a local Holiday Inn.

 “That’ll do me,” he thought.